From the Bottom Up: Introduction

 Create in me a new heart, O God.

-See Richard Rohr with Mike Morrell, The Divine Dance: The Trinity and Your Transformation (Whitaker House: 2016).
+See Richard Rohr, The Divine Dance: The Trinity and Your Transformation (Whitaker House: 2016).

 David Buchdahl, as quoted by William McLoughlin, Revivals, Awakenings, and Reform (Chicago: University of Chicago Press, 1978), 215.